Gabriel2409/obsidian_notes/UnionFind.md

 ## Definition

-Union-Find is a useful tool for keeping track of nodes connected in a graph and detecting cycles in a graph.
-Note that this can usually be done with dfs as well but while dfs works well with a static graph, union find shines when we are adding edges overtime
+Union-Find is a useful tool for keeping track of nodes connected in a [[Graph]] and detecting cycles in a graph.
+Note that this can usually be done with dfs as well (see [[Matrix traversal]] and [[Adjacency list traversal]]) but while dfs works well with a static graph, union find shines when we are adding edges overtime

 Union find operates on disjoint sets.
 To perform a union on two vertices, we must ensure that they are not already connected